minprog/progbg2/intro/index.md

     $ deactivate

-To make sure on Ubuntu this python3 environment is always activated when you start a shell, so you won't forget, you can add the activation to your Bash startup file (.bashrc) by once running:
+To make sure this python3 environment is always activated on Ubuntu when you start a shell (so you won't forget), you can add the activation to your Bash startup file by once running (this appends to file ~/.bashrc):

     $ echo -e "\n# activate python3 environment:\nsource ~/python3_env/bin/activate" >> ~/.bashrc

-If you are on Mac OS, you also need to add this (to .bash_profile) once by running:
+If you are on Mac OS, you probably also need to run this once (this appends to file ~/.bash_profile):

     $ echo -e "\n# source .bashrc:\nif [ -r ~/.bashrc ]; then\n  source ~/.bashrc\nfi" >> ~/.bash_profile

-Start a new shell and check if it works!, using the wrong version will cause problems later.
+Start a new shell and check if it works!
+Using an old version will cause problems later.

 ## Typing